SalomePlatform/adao/doc/en/theory.rst

 .. index:: single: ROM
 .. index:: single: EIM
 .. index:: single: Fourier
-.. index:: single: wavelets
+.. index:: single: Wavelets
 .. index:: single: EOF
-.. index:: single: sparse
+.. index:: single: Sparse

 Data assimilation and optimization approaches always imply a certain amount of reiteration of a unitary numerical simulation representing the physics that is